WalkDoggin Author: Max

 2. Harnesses: Comfort and Control

-For certain breeds like myself, a harness can distribute pressure and prevent choking while providing you with superior control.
+For certain breeds like myself, a harness catribute pressure and prevent choking while providing you with superior control.
 A well-fitted harness can be a game-changer, especially while training loose-leash walking.
-Choose a harness design for training, such as a front-clip option to reduce pulling behaviors.
+Choose a harness desigor training, such as a front-clip option to reduce pulling behaviors.

 3. Treats: The Power of Positive Reinforcement